janat08/socialNetwork/asdf.md

 	The 'Ongoing event' is i.e. museums - national buildings - theaters - galeries  etc.etc.
 Events that dont have a start or stop day.
 	This item require more data from the events-holders - so for now - we will just fill in some dummy-data where needed.

+6 - admission to the event.

+	Here we just set up some few inputs:
+	text-input: Adult Price - text-input: Adult Age -  text-input: Senior Price - text-input: Senior Age - text-input: Children Price - text-input: Adult Age.

+7 - photos of the event.

+	This is just an ordinary img/file upload as you have done before, however we need to be able to set/pick a front img.( we might have 6 images uploaded to cover the event - but we need to be able to show the 'official' image, when only showing one.
+	And we want to limit the numbers of uploaded photos to 10. (to avoid people uploade unreasonable amounts).

+8 - category for the event.

+	There may be innumerable different type of events, and to address that we need to categories them with sub-categories - we could make that multi-level, with sub-cat and sub-sub-cat and so on, but I prefere 2 level - main and sub - something like this:

+	mainCategory	subCategory

+	sport
+		Air-sport
+		Atheletics
+		Ball over net
+		Ball outdoor
+		Ball indoor
+		Bike
+		Combatsports
+		Dancing
+		Fishing
+		Horse-sports
+		etc. etc
+	Theater
+		DramaTheater
+		Kids Theater
+		Comedy Theater
+		Opera
+		Ballet
+		Concerts
+		etc.etc.
+	Fairs
+		Food fairs
+		Fashion fairs
+		Motor fairs
+	Music
+		...
+		...
+	Family
+		..
+		..
+	Museums
+		..
+I trust you get the pointe.
+There could be dozens of mainCategories and hundreds of subCategories.
+I dont want you to write all these items(of course not) - but I want you to make a template with input-controls so we can make CRUD operations to mainCategories as well as subCategories and then save them in collection.

+It might be difficult to point/fasten a event to ONE exact subcategory - so I want the creator of an event, to be able to pick up to 3 subcategories for each event ( i.e. think of a mannequin-show.
+Is it an exibition, is it a fashion-show, or is it a dress-show, or maybe a charity event or ...)
 ------------------------------------------------------------
 So much for creating events - now for searching our Events -- We  will use 2 approaches -- 1.
 Search for the category(subcategory)   2.
 Search for the the place(address).

+1.	the category.
+When searching for the category you get all the events in that category - and we set up a filter with a date/interval.
+Lets say you are a chess geek and want to attend the next world champignon ship - you can search for this, find the location and then plan your holliday according to this.

 2.	the place.
 This is likely a more usefull approach.
 When searching for a place - and filter with date - you get all the events that is happening in the place you seacrh for.
 	This can be handsom if you want to know whats going on in your own city naxt month - or if on holliday, find all the events going on where ever you may be, while you are there.